-All data-science-and-applications english foundational-level general awareness hugo iitm-foundation-course-mathematics-1 programming programming-in-python quantiative-aptitude reasoning ssc-chsl student-handbook
+All data-science-and-applications english foundational-level general awareness hugo iitm-foundation-course-english-2 iitm-foundation-course-mathematics-1 iitm-foundation-course-mathematics-2 iitm-foundation-course-programming-in-python iitm-foundation-course-statistics-2 programming programming-in-python quantiative-aptitude reasoning ssc-chsl student-handbook

 IITM-Foundation-Course-Mathematics-1